google/ExoPlayer/listening-to-player-events.md

   useful for adjusting the UI (e.g., the aspect ratio of the `Surface` onto which video is being rendered).
-* `addAudioListener`: Listen to events related to audio, such as when an audio session ID is set, and when the player volume is changed.
+* `addAudioListener`: Listen to events related to audio, such as when an audio session ID changes, and when the player volume is changed.
 * `addDeviceListener`: Listen to events related to the state of the device.

 ExoPlayer's UI components, such as `StyledPlayerView`, will register themselves